ministryofjustice/hmpps-custody-manager-ui/README.md

 Template github repo used for new Typescript based projects.

+This project is undergoing a name change.
+The new name is court-cases-and-release-dates.
+The GITHUB repo has not been changed yet but will be changed in the future and then this README will be updated accordingly.

 # Instructions

 If this is a HMPPS project then the project will be created as part of bootstrapping -